 Waterford Writers Weekend is organised and run by the Waterford City & County Council Library Services and Arts Offices and supported by the Arts Council of Ireland.

 Running over a weekend every year, the lively and engaging Waterford Writers' Weekend is filled with workshops, readings and reader-centred events designed to engage and delight audiences.
 Storytelling, panel discussions, readings, performances and art exhibitions feature and the Sean Dunne Young Poet's Awards and lots of youth events around Waterford City.

-Dates: Running in conjunction with Imagine Arts Festival 19th - 27th October 2017
+Date: Running in conjunction with Imagine Arts Festival Dates TBC October 2018